SCIFIHISTORY.NET

 Picture

-On this day in 1997, Crime Traveller aired "The Lottery Experiment."
-This served as the seventh episode of the program's first (and only) season, and here's the plot summary as provided by IMDB.com:
+On this day in 1997 (in the United Kingdom), Crime Traveller aired "The Lottery Experiment."
+Officially, this served as the seventh episode of the program's first (and only) season, and here's the plot summary as provided by IMDB.com:

 "After watching the Lottery, Jeff decides to use the Time Machine to travel back in time and find some way to give Holly the winning numbers so they can be millionaires."